Monument Mills: Description and history

 The Monument Mills are a prominent central feature of Housatonic village, lining both sides of the Housatonic River, from which they initially drew their power.
 The number one mill is located near the northern end of the village, between the railroad tracks and the river's west bank.
 The number two mill is located on the east bank of the river, just north of Park Street bridge.

 The Monument Mills Company operated a textile business at these sites between 1850 and 1955.
 The first mill, operating at the northern end of the complex, was fitted for cotton fabric production, and was joined by the second mill, under separate ownership, in 1866.
 The second mill specialized in the production of jacquard fabrics for bedspreads; its success prompted the first company to buy the second, and expand production.
 A decline in demand and changing tastes in textiles brought about reduced business, and the mills closed in 1955, which thereafter suffered from vacancy and neglect.

+The mill complex, which is sometimes rented out for film and photo shoots, consists of: